mthomure/glimpse-project/docs/user-guide.rst

 .. note::

-   If you would like to learn about Glimpse without using your own image corpus, try using the :func:`SetSampleCorpus` command.
+   If you would like to learn about Glimpse without using your own image corpus, try using the :func:`SetCorpusByName` command.

 Next, the model is configured with a set of (in this case 10) imprinted prototypes::